EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune to Fleeing (21)

-{% hint style="info" %}
+!!! info
       Immune to Fleeing, denoted by special attack 21 or "f" (old code), prevents the NPC from fleeing under any circumstances.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |